-PowerPoint templates are a shortcut to more engaging, colorful and creative presentations.
+PowerPoint templates are a shortcut to more engaging, colorful, and creative presentations.

-Whether the slides you copy and paste into your presentation convert properly…
+- Whether the slides you copy and paste into your presentation convert properly…

-A well-designed template will not only make your slides and your overall presentation look good, but it will make the process of building those slides a lot faster.
+A well-designed template makes your slides and overall presentation look good.
+On top of that, it makes the process of building and editing your slides MUCH easier.

-What can you use PowerPoint Templates for?
+What can you use a template for?

 From the educator to the sales team, the project manager and the executive assistants, a PowerPoint template can be built to fit just about any scenario.

 Here are a few situations you could use PowerPoint templates for:

-Education settings and class lessons
+- Education settings and class lessons

-Creating a document for printing
+- Creating a document for printing

 Here is an example of a custom-built template that would be good for a webinar or a printed document: